igboegwu/cybersecurity-portfolio/README.md

 - Completed 39+ practical cybersecurity labs on :contentReference[oaicite:0]{index=0}
 - Ranked Top 20% on TryHackMe Platform

-## Projects

-### 1. Burp Suite Web Application Security Testing
-- Intercepted and modified HTTP requests using Burp Suite proxy.
-- Tested for injection vulnerabilities and authentication weaknesses.
-- Performed request-response analysis using Repeater and Intruder.

 More projects will be added as I continue learning and practicing offensive security techniques.